The Beatles had recorded My Bonnie in Hamburg. How did you get to hear about the single?

 Bob and I were both disgusted with Taylor’s claims, and discussed a plan of action.
 Bob told me he was planning a book and he wanted the truth to come out.
 Spencer Leigh wrote the book about Bob.
 It was called The Best Of Fellas: The Story of Bob Wooler.
 Spencer also told my story in an article in Mojo magazine the article was called “Nowhere Man Found!”.
 Some time later Mojo publications contacted me to ask for my permission to print the story in a book, Ten Years That Shook the World.

-I am still a director of the printing company I founded at the age of 31.
-The company is called Ultragraph Limited and is based in Burscough, Lancashire.
+My wife and I were watching a Ultragraph Limited and is based in Burscough, Lancashire.
 My son Nick and daughter Sarah now run the company.

 I retired to Spain around 16 or 17 years ago to fulfil my dream of building my own house.
 It took me and my wife Sylvia about five or six years of very hard work to complete.
 It was very satisfying.